Viet-To/Chrome-Print-Preview-fix/README.md

 This script is to automate instructions for fixing Print Preview errors in Chrome/Chromium

 ## Instructions:
-Place this file in the same folder as chrlauncher.exe, or chrome.exe
+Place "Chrome Print Preview fix.bat" in the same folder as chrlauncher.exe, or chrome.exe

 ### App Versions tested:
 - https://github.com/henrypp/chrlauncher/releases/tag/v.2.6